***FREE*** subscription to

 A: I'm cooking dinner for some friends.

-I've picked the easier Present Progressive to illustrate what must be taught for each of the ESL verb tenses.
-It becomes a little more complicated to teach the functions for something like the Present Perfect, but the basics are still the same.
-For each verb tense, verb tense lesson plans should include the following:
+I've chosen the easier Present Progressive to illustrate what must be taught for each of the ESL verb tenses.
+It becomes a little more complicated to teach the functions for something like the Present Perfect, but the essentials are still the same.

 1. Conjugation